lanis-mobile/lanis-rs/README.md

 ## Usage

-For example on how to use this API please take a look in [examples](./examples).
+For examples on how to use this API please take a look in [examples](./examples).
 Please note that the examples are not complete and some are missing.